ayokunlejames/Employee-Commuting-CO2-analysis/README.md

 To reduce commuting-related carbon emissions, the university should consider:

-a)	Discourage the use of carbon inefficient modes of transportation like cars, flights etc. Instead, carbon efficient modes like use of public transportation buses, Electric cars, and train may be incentivized to lower the carbon emission impact of employees commuting.
+1)	Discourage the use of carbon inefficient modes of transportation like cars, flights etc. Instead, carbon efficient modes like use of public transportation buses, Electric cars, and train may be incentivized to lower the carbon emission impact of employees commuting.

-b)	Encouraging car-sharing: staff may be encouraged to adopt carpooling, reducing single occupancy car commutes and thus lowering emissions
+2)	Encouraging car-sharing: staff may be encouraged to adopt carpooling, reducing single occupancy car commutes and thus lowering emissions

-c)	Remote Work: Increasing incentives for remote work and virtual meetings for staff, especially those who work on Streatham campus reduces the need for staff to commute to work and thus reduces the university’s carbon emissions from staff commuting.
+3)	Remote Work: Increasing incentives for remote work and virtual meetings for staff, especially those who work on Streatham campus reduces the need for staff to commute to work and thus reduces the university’s carbon emissions from staff commuting.

-d)	Provision of On-Campus Housing: On-campus housing may be provided for staff, especially those who live a far distance from the university to reduce their commute distance and thus emissions.
+4)	Provision of On-Campus Housing: On-campus housing may be provided for staff, especially those who live a far distance from the university to reduce their commute distance and thus emissions.

-e)	Provision of bicycle facilities: additional infrastructure like bicycle racks may be provided all over the campuses to support cycling to work.
+5)	Provision of bicycle facilities: additional infrastructure like bicycle racks may be provided all over the campuses to support cycling to work.

-f)	Improving data quality: the quality of insights on carbon emissions may be improved by improving the quality of data being collected, through data validation checks to avoid errors in computing and frustrating emission reduction efforts.
+6)	Improving data quality: the quality of insights on carbon emissions may be improved by improving the quality of data being collected, through data validation checks to avoid errors in computing and frustrating emission reduction efforts.